 Wine With Tofu and Tempeh

-These protein-neutral foods take on whatever flavors surround them.
-Pair with the sauce:
+These protein-neutral foods take on whatever flavors surround them, so pair with the sauce rather than the protein: